-Since its inception, the EU's cultural diplomacy has had to deal with two sets of obstacles, one of which is structural.
-Culture may appear to be a rather natural topic for the EU's external relations given Europe's rich history, contribution to the arts and sciences, as well as the size of Europe's cultural and tourist industries.
+Since its inception, EU's cultural diplomacy had to deal with two sets of obstacles.
+One is a structural.
+Culture may seem as a rather natural topic for EU's external relations given Europe's rich history, contribution to the arts and sciences as well as the size of Europe's cultural and tourist industries.

-At the same time, in the process of European integration, cultural policy has been retained under the sovereign competence of EU member states.
+At the same time, in the process of the European integration, cultural policy has been kept under the sovereign competence of EU member states.
 The Lisbon Treaty of 2007 defines that the EU and its member states may together foster cooperation with third countries and international organisations in the sphere of culture.
-The European institutions are meant to complement national cultural policies and diplomacies, not to steer them in a particular direction.
-In this respect, the EU's cultural diplomacy is akin to European defence.
-While collectively the European countries present a formidable military might, the European Union lacks an army of its own.
-In the cultural domain, member states also prefer to showcase European culture, heritage, and arts under their national banners.
-Striking a balance between national and EU levels, and carving out a role for the EU's own cultural diplomacy has been a challenge for Brussels.
+The European institutions are meant to complement national cultural policies and diplomacies not steer them in a particular direction.
+In this respect, EU's cultural diplomacy is akin to European defence.
+While together the

+European countries present a formidable military might, the European Union lacks an army of its own.
+In the cultural domain, member states too prefer to showcase European culture, heritage, and arts under their national banners.
+Finding a balance between national and EU levels and carving for the EU a role for its own cultural diplomacy has been a challenge for Brussels.

-With the establishment of the European External Action Service (EEAS) in 2010, cultural diplomacy has found an institutional home where it remains under the broad rubric of public diplomacy.
-This gives rise to the second set of obstacles, namely that of defining the scope and content for this branch of the EU's external relations.
+With the establishment of the European External Action Service (EEAS) in 2009, cultural diplomacy has found an institutional home where it remains under the broad rubric of public diplomacy.
+There comes the second set of obstacles namely that of defining the scope and content for this branch of EU's external relations.

-Significant steps were taken in 2016-2017 to define what the EU's cultural diplomacy should entail.
-The Joint Communication of the European Commission and the EEAS of 2016 states that EU stakeholders should work together to 'advance successful cooperation with partner countries in the three work streams: culture as an engine for sustainable social and economic development; intercultural dialogue for peaceful inter-community relations; and reinforced cooperation on cultural heritage'.
+Significant steps were made in 2016-2017 to define what EU's cultural diplomacy should entail.
+The Joint Communication of the European Commission and the EEAS of 2016 states that EU stakeholders should work together to 'advance successful cooperation with partner countries in the three work streams': culture as an engine for sustainable social and economic development; intercultural dialogue for peaceful inter-community relations; and reinforced cooperation on cultural heritage'.

-The European Parliament, in an own-initiative report in 2017 prepared by the Foreign Affairs and Culture Committees in response to the Joint Communication, defined the scope of cultural diplomatic action around two main strands: as a complementary tool to implement the EU's Global Strategy, an overarching concept for the EU's external relations, and as a way for the EU to develop its public people-to-people diplomacy.4 The Parliament's report also included a substantial list of various activities where culture can play a role, from human rights to the rule of law, freedom and democracy, youth, sports, scientific cooperation, heritage protection and many others.
-This Christmas tree-like assortment of missions and goals is also visible in the Conclusions of the European Council, which provided the Council's view on that subject in 2017.
-The Council added that cultural diplomacy should be a bottom-up process that needs to respect the independence of the cultural sector.
-The Council also stressed that cultural diversity within the EU would need to be acknowledged in the EU's cultural relations with third countries.
+The European Parliament in an own-initiative report on 2017 prepared by the Foreign Affairs and Culture Committees in response to the Joint Communication defined the scope of cultural diplomatic action around two main strands: as a complimentary tool to implement the EU's Global Strategy, an overarching concept for EU's external relations, and as a way for EU to develop its public people-to-people diplomacy.4 The Parliament's report also included a substantial list of various activities where culture can play a role from human rights to rule of law, freedom and democracy, youth, sports, scientific cooperation, heritage protection and many others.
+This Christmas tree-like assortment of missions and goals is also visible in the Conclusions of the European Council which provided the Council's view on that subject in 2017.
+The Council added that cultural diplomacy should be a bottom-up process which needs to respect the independence of the cultural sector.
+The Council also stressed that cultural diversity within the EU would need to be acknowledged in EU's cultural relations with third countries.